rajnikant-yadav/Interview_Preparation/Docker/docker.md

 # What is Docker
 Docker is an open-platform application for developing, shipping, and running applications.
 Docker packages up software into standardized units called containers.
 Containers are a lightweight, standalone, executable package of software that includes everything needed to run an application: code, runtime, system tools, system libraries and settings.
 Once you have a Docker container, you can run it on any computer with Docker installed.

+## Docker Image
+A Docker image is a lightweight, standalone, and executable package that includes everything needed to run a piece of software, including the code, a runtime, libraries, environment variables, and system tools.
+In other words, it's a snapshot or template of a file system that contains the application code and all its dependencies, allowing the application to run consistently across various environments.

+Docker images are used to create Docker containers, which are instances of running Docker images.
+The key advantages of using Docker images include.

+Docker images are typically created using a Dockerfile, which is a script-like configuration file that specifies the base image, application code, dependencies, and other settings.
+Images can be stored and shared through container registries, such as Docker Hub, allowing developers to easily distribute their applications and dependencies to others.

+## Docker Container
+Docker container is a lightweight, standalone, and executable unit that encapsulates an application along with its dependencies and runs in an isolated environment.
+Containers are created from Docker images, providing a consistent and portable way to package, deploy, and run applications across different environments.
+They offer benefits such as efficiency, scalability, and reproducibility by isolating the application from the underlying system and other containers.

 ## Installing Docker on Amazon EC2 Ubuntu Instance

 To install Docker on an Amazon EC2 Ubuntu instance, follow these steps: